 Potassium nitrate got the best score from the EWG: 1 on a scale from zero to 10, with 10 being the highest hazard and 0-2 being “low hazard.”

-Potassium nitrate will work just as well as strontium chloride in terms of reducing your sensitivity, so my recommendation is, just go with the safer active ingredient: potassium nitrate.
+Potassium nitrate will work just as well as strontium chloride in terms of reducing your sensitivity, so my recommendation is this – just go with the safer active ingredient: potassium nitrate.

 If you suffer from severe sensitivity, stannous fluoride is your best bet for getting relief.
 There’s a toothpaste that’s much better than over-the-counter desensitizing toothpaste — it’s called Colgate Prevident 5000 and requires a prescription from your dentist.
-Unfortunately, it contains SLS, but if you’re in need of the strongest possible desensitizer to get out of pain, this is the most effective.
+Unfortunately, it contains SLS (sodium lauryl sulfate), but if you’re in need of the strongest possible desensitizer to get out of pain, this is the most effective.

 How Desensitizing Toothpaste Works